 1. D’Addario Bronze Acoustic Guitar Strings 8515 with FULL BRIGHT TONE & Stainless Steel Material:

 The EZ910 strings are a hybrid product of the D’Addario brand.
 The strings have less tension on high strings for easy winding.
-The 85/15 bronze strings have a long life due to its corrosion resisting characteristics.
+The 85/15 bronze strings have a long life due to their corrosion-resisting characteristics.
 The strings have round wound winding, which produces a vibrant tone.

 - D’Addario Guitar Strings are ideal for guitarists that prefer a deep sound with a light gauge.